bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 P(E_4)&=&1/4
 \end{aligned}$$

 [^equal]: not all cases will lead to equal probabilities of the outcomes, because we almost always have *some* knowledge to go on.
+See the psychic octopus example in [@Blais:2014aa] for a specific case of this.

 Note that in this example we know what cards are in each deck -- we know, for example, that there are no spades in $E_3$ -- we just don't know which deck we were given.
 Here we describe our intuitions, with the mathematics in parallel below.
 Since we drew a $3\spadesuit$, our intuition says that this should rule out $E_3$ altogether.
 Further, it says $E_4$ should be more likely than the other remaining two because it contains the observed card, $3\spadesuit$, more than one time -- it is easier to get that particular card from the fourth deck than the others.